AlgolLLC/phonetop/README.md

 ```$ export TWILIO_AUTH_TOKEN=<twilio auth token here>```

+You can also set these in a .env file located in the root of the application.
+See the [dotenv](https://www.npmjs.com/package/dotenv) package for more details.

 These values can be found on your twilio account dashboard.

 Once everything is set, run the program: